-You can add ingredients such as egg to change the consistency of the mask.
-To make this mask, add all ingredient to a small bowl, and whip until it’s an even consistency.
+You can add ingredients such as eggs to change the consistency of the mask.
+To make this mask, add all ingredients to a small bowl, and whip until it’s an even consistency.
 After creating the mixture, you’ll dampen your hair, and apply the homemade conditioner.

 If you want the conditioner to penetrate deeply, leave it on for 20 minutes, and wear a shower cap while doing so.